firoagni/ai-development-tutorials/ai_solution_building_guide.md

 # Building AI Solutions?
 Things You Should Know

-Building AI-powered solutions requires more than just plugging in a large language model — it’s about making deliberate architectural choices, balancing simplicity with flexibility, and understanding the trade-offs involved.
+Building AI-powered solutions requires more than just plugging in a large language model (LLM) — it’s about making deliberate architectural choices, balancing simplicity with flexibility, and understanding the trade-offs involved.

 This document highlights key patterns, pitfalls, and best practices to help you design AI systems that are both effective and reliable.